Łukasz Jankowski

 Łukasz Jankowski (born 7 December 1982, in Leszno, Poland) is a former motorcycle speedway rider from Poland.

 Career

 In 2002, Jankowski reached the final of the 2002 Speedway Under-21 World Championship.

 Jankowski rode for the Poole Pirates in the 2009 British Elite League.
 In 2011 he joined Belle Vue for a second stint at the club but was replaced in 2012 by Linus Eklöf.

 Family

 Jankowski is the son of Roman Jankowski, a champion Polish speedway rider.
-His brothers Marcin Janowski and Norbert Janowski were also speedway riders.
+His brothers Marcin and Norbert were also speedway riders.